 to support the reimagined season include:

-An 11-week online exploration of the 400-year evolution and history of opera taught by Kentucky Opera Artistic Advisor Joseph Mechavich, continuing live through December.
-(Classes are recorded and available for viewing through teachable.com).
+Recordings of this 11-week online exploration of the 400-year evolution and history of opera, taught by Kentucky Opera Artistic Advisor Joseph Mechavich, are available for viewing through teachable.com.

-Soprano Ashley Emerson will host an online video series that includes a lighthearted comparison of opera singers with athletes, artists and artisans in our community.
-They’ll compare notes, flaunt their skills, compare secrets of their craft and share in good-natured competition.
-Details coming soon.
+Soprano Ashley Emerson hosts this online video series that includes a lighthearted comparison of opera singers with athletes, artists, and artisans in our community.
+They compare notes, flaunt their skills, compare secrets of their craft, and share in good-natured competition.

 Coming in Spring 2021.
 Details to be announced.